PubInv/ADaM/README.md

 In this python code, the MQTT broker code is specified in the configuration file: adam_config.json.

+If you use a private broker, you would of course not use the username and password "public", but would change them to something you kept secret to your group, and would have to change the mqtt url.

 ### 1) Clone repo and go to repo root